Project 3 - Calculator Language Interpreter

 Task 1 - Getting Started

-Add code to your program that will print the following greeting:
+Add code to your program that will print a single line with the following greeting:

 Welcome to the CS 111 Calculator Interpreter.